yacchi/go-onelogin-oas/docs/User.md

 ### NewUser

-`func NewUser(email string, username string, firstname string, lastname string, ) *User`
+`func NewUser(id int32, email string, username string, firstname string, lastname string, ) *User`

 NewUser instantiates a new User object
 This constructor will assign default values to properties that have it defined,